cgrudz/DataAssimilationBenchmarks.jl/docs/src/submodules/experiments/GenerateTimeSeries.md

      diffusion::Float64)::NamedTuple)
 ```
 Conventions for these arguments are as follows:
-  * `seed` - specifies initial condition for the pseudo-random number generator on which various simulation settings will depend, and will be reproduceable with the same `seed` value;
+  * `seed` - specifies initial condition for the pseudo-random number generator on which various simulation settings will depend and will be reproducible with the same `seed` value;
-  * `h` - is the numerical integration step size, controling the discretization error of the model evolution;
+  * `h` - is the numerical integration step size, controlling the discretization error of the model evolution;
   * `state_dim` - controls the size of the [Lorenz-96 model](@ref) model though other models such as the [IEEE39bus](@ref) model are of pre-defined size;
   * `tanl` - (__time-between-analysis__) defines the length of continuous time units between sequential observations;
   * `nanl` - (__number-of-analyses__) defines the number of observations / analyses to be saved;